navy pilots

 Those who wish to be a pilot in the Air Force have stricter vision requirements, however.

-All pilots must have normal color vision, and there is no waiver available for those without color vision.
+All pilots must have normal color vision, and there is no waiver available for those who are color blind or color deficient.

-For pilot training eligibility, the candidate’s vision must be at or better than 20/70 in each eye, and the vision must be correctable to 20/20.
+For pilot training eligibility, the candidate’s near vision must be at or better than 20/30 without correction in each eye.
+Distance visual acuity cannot be worse than 20/70 in each eye, and the vision must be correctable to 20/20.

-Fortunately, pilots and navigators can now have Lasik treatment to correct vision and still be eligible for their jobs if they do not wish to wear contacts or glasses.
+Fortunately, pilots can now have Lasik treatment to correct vision and still be eligible for their jobs if they do not wish to wear contacts or glasses.

 Army Pilot Vision Requirements